 About the length of articles

-Articles should not exceed 12 pages in A4 size and single-space, with symmetric margins of 2 cm.
+Articles should be limited between 6 and 12 pages in A4 size and single-space, with symmetric margins of 2 cm.
 Only in the case of review articles, these 12 pages do not include references.

 About the presentation format

 Submitted articles must be unpublished works written in English or Spanish, and must be typed in Microsoft Word (2003 and beyond), complying with the following indications: